-- 36. Air Quality Management Areas (AQMAs) are currently in place in Selby and Harrogate, following elevated levels of pollutants measured within the AQMA areas. - 37.
-Vehicles including hackney carriage and private hire vehicles are identified as a contributor to the poor air quality within the town centres, but the Council also recognises the importance of their availability to provide transport for North Yorkshire residents. - 38.
-Emission standards for hackney carriage and private hire vehicles will be subject to review, taking into consideration up-to- date emission monitoring results to determine whether sufficient progress is being made towards achieving the health-based air quality objectives and improving the health and wellbeing of local residents - 39.
-Frequent maintenance of vehicles is also recommended, and emissions may also be further reduced by switching off engines whilst stationary or idling, particularly at ranks and standing in traffic. - 40.
-The AQMAs in North Yorkshire currently are: - Selby: along a short stretch of New Street, near Selby Abbey and The Crescent - Harrogate: Wetherby Road, Harrogate York Place, Knaresborough. - 41.
+- 37. Air Quality Management Areas (AQMAs) are currently in place across areas of North Yorkshire following elevated levels of pollutants measured within the AQMA areas.
+An up to date list of local authorities with AQMAs is available from https://uk-air.defra.gov.uk/agma/ - 38.
+Vehicles including hackney carriage and private hire vehicles are identified as a contributor to the poor air quality within some of these areas, but the Council also recognises the importance of their availability to provide transport for North Yorkshire residents. - 39.
+Emission standards for hackney carriage and private hire vehicles will be subject to review, taking into consideration up-to- date emission monitoring results to determine whether sufficient progress is being made towards achieving the health-based air quality objectives and improving the health and wellbeing of local residents - 40.
+Frequent maintenance of vehicles is also recommended, and emissions may also be further reduced by switching off engines whilst stationary or idling, particularly at ranks and standing in traffic. - 41.
 The Council will look further at the impact of taxi emissions via the introduction of lowemission and hybrid vehicle use and the possibility to provide grant incentives and schemes to promote the uptake of low-emission, hybrid and electric vehicles in the fleet.
 In addition, these types of vehicles tend to carry much cheaper road tax, fuel and insurance costs. - 42.
 This policy is part of the Council's responsibility to review and assess air quality and meeting national air quality objectives to benefit people's health and create a more pleasant environment for residents and visitors of North Yorkshire.